Configuration () | Job distribution ()

 The worklow queuing options are:

-- Submit all tasks to a single node A single CLC Grid Worker is launched for the workflow run.
-All tasks of the workflow are executed on the same node.
+- Submit all tasks to a single node A single job submission is made for a workflow, regardless of how many tasks that workflow consists of.
+All tasks of that workflow are run on the same node.
 This option was previously called "Single entity".